This post may contain affiliate links.

-Before you jump straight to the figures, please keep in mind this is not “black and white”.
+Before you jump straight to the figures, please remember that this is not “black and white.”
 So don’t just take these numbers purely at face value.
 There are SO many variables – like warranties and optional upgrades – and those highlighted earlier in this article.
-Here is what we have spent, out of pocket on both of our RVs (up to June 2020).
+Here is what we spent out of pocket on both of our RVs.

 RV Year and Type